mongodb/specifications/source/crud/bulk-write.md

 #### Why was the `verboseResults` option introduced, and why is its default `false`?

 The `bulkWrite` command returns top-level summary result counts and, optionally, individual results for each operation.
 Compiling the individual results server-side and consuming these results driver-side is less performant than only recording the summary counts.
 We expect that most users are not interested in the individual results of their operations and that most users will rely on defaults, so `verboseResults` defaults to `false` to improve performance in the common case.

-#### Why must all errors be embedded within a `BulkWriteException`?

-An error may occur at any point during the execution of the `MongoClient.bulkWrite` method, including after some individual writes have already been executed.
-Embedding errors in a `BulkWriteException` gives users more information about what had happened during their bulk write prior to the error occurring.